Snawoot/drb-client/README.md

 Fetches entropy from multiple [drand](https://github.com/dedis/drand) instances, securely mixes responses and outputs to stdout.
 Suitable for use with [League of Entropy](https://www.cloudflare.com/leagueofentropy/) servers (see "Running" section).

+`drb-client` can be used as a standalone source of high-quality random number, or as additional source for entropy pool in Linux kernel.
+Produced amount of entropy should be sufficient to derail attacks based on RNG predictability.

 ## Cryptography background

 `drb-client` polls list of `drand` servers with given interval and requests private entropy data portion from each one.
 Communication between `drb-client` and `drand` is protected with regular TLS and with BN256-derived AES256-GCM encryption on top of TLS (this is imposed by `drand` API format).